OpenTek-Startup/Djokwa-middleware/README.md

 ### # ENV Variables

 1. Create a .env file <br>
    Create a .env file in the root directory.
 See .env.example for variables naming!
+You have to download and install PgAdmin to configure the database URL

 2. Generate Public and Private keys <br />
    `Public and private key are used to generate JWT Tokens more securely`.